bhattkacode/wayvibes/README.md

 # Wayvibes

-Wayvibes is a Wayland-native C++ command-line interface (CLI) that plays mechanical keyboard sounds (or custom sounds) globally on keypresses.
+Wayvibes is a Wayland-native CLI that plays mechanical keyboard sounds (or custom sounds) globally on keypresses.
 It leverages `libevdev` to capture keypress events and [miniaudio](https://miniaud.io) to play sound effects.

 ## Currently Work in Progress